MPAA Wants Filmmakers To Pay Licenses, Not Rip Blu-rays - Slashdot

 No download to worry about, no asking permission from some asshole movie studio to validate my license, no 'content no longer available' after I paid for it, nobody's goddamned business how many times I watch it, and I don't have to give my contact information to anybody like you do with Ultraviolet.

-I have no interest in a digital only co
+I have no interest in a digital only copy which is controlled by someone else, because those people are assholes.

 Re: (Score:2)